Shaw & Shaw Singapore and Shaw Brothers Hong Kong, 70s

 - Sir Run Run Shaw, Choice Lifestyle, March 1990

-The world wide cinema chain in the 1970s grew to 230, dotting Southeast Asia, Hong Kong, Japan, Australia, North America, Hawaii and Canada.
-It was reported that during the 1970s, at least 1.5 million people see a Shaw produced movie every week usually in one of the cinema in the Shaw chain or one of the 600 with whom the Shaws had distribution deals.
+The world wide cinema chain operated by the Shaw company headquartered in Singapore in the 1970s grew to 230, dotting Southeast Asia, Hong Kong, Japan, Australia, North America, Hawaii and Canada.
+It was reported that during the 1970s, at least 1.5 million people see a Run Run Shaw produced movie every week usually in one of the cinemas in the Shaw chain or one of the 600 with whom the Shaws had distribution deals.

 Under the Shaw banner were also shown films made in India, Pakistan, Philippines, Taiwan, Japan, Indonesia, Thailand, Vietnam, USA and Europe - making Shaws by far the largest distributors of motion picture films produced globally.